-Your heart is the most important organ in your body, but there are many ways we can cause it strain.
+Your heart is the most critical organ in your body, but there are many ways we can cause it strain.

 It works by pumping blood and nutrients through the different cells of your body.
-It’ll be challenging for anyone to function properly or live comfortably if they have poor heart health.
+It’ll be challenging for anyone to function correctly or live comfortably if they have poor heart health.

-Taking care of your heart is essential and should be your priority even when you’re still young.
+Taking care of your heart is essential and should be your priority even when you’re young.